rhicspin/cnipol/README.md

 **cnipol** is a software package designed to acquire and analyze data from the Relativistic Heavy Ion Collider (RHIC) polarimeters at the Brookhaven National Lab (BNL).
-The first objective is usually referred to as the 'online' part of cnipol which is designed to support the data acquisition and the second objective is referred to as the 'offline' data analysis.
+The first objective is usually referred to as the 'online' part of this package which is designed to support the data acquisition and the second objective is referred to as the 'offline' data analysis.

 There is a wiki page with some details about the RHIC polarimetry: